Tok-ra/dvz_wmac/readme.md

 *This has been confirmed by MLR*

-The final coordinates should be used along with the estomp grids is
+The final coordinates used is

 > watercontent/ups/grid.gslib
 > Cartesian,